Bettman raises chance of NHL not completing regular season | Times Leader

 “There’s a lot of games (left) and we’re right in the mix, and we have the opportunity to be in there,” Bobrovsky said.
 “The season is 82 games and then the playoffs.
 So you can’t just cut of where we are and jump right into the playoffs.”

 The possibility of playing at neutral sites is being considered because the pandemic is affecting regions at different times.
-North Dakota, , was mentioned as a potential site because the state isn’t densely populated and the University of North Dakota features an NHL-caliber facility.
+North Dakota, among a handful of states without stay-at-home orders, was mentioned as a potential site because the state isn’t densely populated and the University of North Dakota features an NHL-caliber facility.

 Buffalo has also been discussed because the Sabres, who are out of contention, have a two-rink practice facility connected to their downtown arena and a 200-plus room hotel.